Prison

 • Can you sell any of your assets to repay loans or debts?

-The decision to sell assets can be difficult especially if it is a house or car.
-More information about Selling Assets is here.|
+Deciding to sell assets can be difficult, especially if it’s a house or car.
+More information about selling assets is here.

 • Will someone else be able to keep making repayments?